By: Belinda Bath

 I arrived in Delhi on my own, late at night, and I had a very early start the next day; that was when I met my wonderful group for the first time.
 It consisted of around 40 people from locations far and wide, including Dubai, Doha, Singapore, Kuwait, Hong Kong, Israel, Malaysia, the US and Australia.

-On our first day, we had a four-hour drive to Barsana (in the Braj region, where Holi is particularly significant).
+On our first day in India, we had a four-hour drive to Barsana (in the Braj region, where Holi is particularly significant).
 We stopped along the way for breakfast, a debriefing and a lesson in protecting our camera gear.
 Once our cameras were encased in protective bags, we were back on the road and left to enjoy the scenery as the sun rose.

 Beauty in Barsana

 Arriving in Barsana, India was nothing short of an assault on the senses; we were immediately met by a sea of faces and by handfuls of fine coloured powder being joyfully thrown at us.
 There was no time to prepare, choose a camera setting or think carefully about taking an image – it was just on!
 Thousands of people and photographers crowd into the tiny village of Barsana for the festival and we were swept along the narrow streets with people dancing, singing, playing the drums and throwing coloured water and powder in full celebration.

 The morning was spent enjoying these street scenes and trying not to lose my group, as I’m pretty sure I would never have found my way back.
 After lunch, we went to watch the menfolk get dressed and prepare themselves for a special parade – one that involves them getting beating by women with large sticks.
 The parade through the crowded streets was a sight to behold, but I certainly didn’t want to get too close to the women and their sticks!